elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 value for $\alpha$ and $\beta.$

-As seen in the below graphs, for $\alpha \ne \beta$, Beta distribution is skewed to the right or left based on the parameter dominated.$ If $\alpha$ parameter dominates ($\alpha>\beta$), then Beta distribution is skewed to the left.
+As seen in the below graphs, for $\alpha \ne \beta$, Beta distribution is skewed to the right or left based on the parameter dominated.
+If $\alpha$ parameter dominates ($\alpha>\beta$), then Beta distribution is skewed to the left.
 If $\beta$ dominates, then it is skewed to the right.
 Interchanging the parameters yields the reverse of the initial Beta PDF.